Ben Swann: Personal life

-Swann married his wife, in 1999.
+Swann married his wife in 1999.
 He lived in Portland, Oregon, where he was an assistant pastor at a Presbyterian church.
 After six or 18 months, he moved back to El Paso.
 Swann and his wife have five children, who have been home-schooled by his wife.
 He was ordained in 2000 in the Southern Baptist Convention.
 In 2001, he was hired as the youth minister for the Trinity First United Methodist Church in El Paso.
-As of 2014, he has been a youth pastor for 17 years.
+As of 2014, he had been a youth pastor for 17 years.